 Plenty of Living Space

 The saloon and galley are very roomy for a boat this size, with plenty of storage under the saloon sofa.
 Add a fridge into the cockpit if you don’ have one and you have one fridge for food and one for drinks.

 The saloon also includes a handy nav station.

 Head down below, and you will also note the living space that you get on these boats versus some of the competition.
 The berths are not that far off a 450, and there is plenty of stowage space.

 Lagoon launched a refresh of the design in 2012 called the 400 S2 (following similar refreshes on the 380 S2 and the 410 S2).
 They made some changes to the saloon (extra cupboards aft and they moved the electrical panel to the nav station which made space for a freezer).
 They also moved the berths around a bit down below, but most of the changes were cosmetic interior changes: the furnishings, paneling, flooring, and cabinetry were modernised.

-Sailing Ocean Fox Follow Carla and Simon as they travel around the world on Ocean Fox (Hull number 233: 2012)
+Sailing Ocean Fox Carla and Simon have sold Ocean Fox now, but this is a great tour of their boat.
+(Hull number 233: 2012)